icuurd12b42/HotKeySpeak/README.md

 It is best to make a exe so that the program can be pinned and have shortcuts...

 ### To make an exe
-The github project now includes the ansi-32 compiled version as HotKeySpead.exe, you can compile it yourself.
+The GitHub project now includes the ansi-32 compiled version as HotKeySpead.exe, you can compile it yourself.

 #### With the Batch File
 1) Right click Edit the full_compile.bat batch file